quitmeyer/GraycodeToPLYConverter/README.md

 ## Setup Goocher Command Line Arguments
-You might need to customize the goocher to the projector you are using Here is a list of the arguments that the Graycode goocher contains and their defaults
+You might need to customize the goocher to the projector you are using Here is a list of the arguments that the Graycode goocher contains and their defaults you can edit the rungraycodegoocher.bat file to change these
 ```
     parser.add_argument("--project", default="glowcake_01_2024")
     parser.add_argument("--db", default="pg/database.db")